rehan13/Budget_Allocator/README.md

 Proficiency with React and Redux is crucial for developing this application.
 Additionally, a strong understanding of HTML, CSS, and JavaScript is required.
 Familiarity with npm for handling project dependencies is also essential.

+## Access the Web App

+You can access the Budget Allocator web application at the following URL: [Budget Allocator App](https://rehan13.github.io/Budget_Allocator/).

+### About the App

+The Budget Allocator is designed to simplify the process of managing and allocating company finances.
+With an intuitive interface and user-friendly features, it helps you allocate your budget effectively across different categories.

+### Getting Started

+To get started with Budget Allocator, simply visit the [web app](https://rehan13.github.io/Budget_Allocator/) and follow the on-screen instructions to set up your budget.

+### Feedback and Contributions

+Your feedback is valuable in making Budget Allocator better.
+If you encounter any issues or have suggestions for improvement, please feel free to [open an issue](https://github.com/rehan13/Budget_Allocator/issues) on GitHub.
+Also, contributions to the codebase are always welcome!

+---

+Happy Budgeting!